-The Future China Global Forum (FCGF) was created in 2010 to position Singapore at the forefront of China thought leadership and as a significant node in the network of countries connecting with China.
-The Forum aims to provide an innovative approach for a deeper understanding of how China is evolving and of the trends, forces and factors shaping China's orientations in the economic, political, social and cultural paradigms.
+Business China's flagship business forums such, as FutureChina Global Forum ("FCGF") and Business China Awards ("BCA"), were created to position Singapore at the forefront of China thought leadership and as a significant node in the network of countries connecting with China.

+The Forum provides an innovative avenue for a deeper understanding of how China is evolving, with discussions on the trends, forces and factors shaping China's orientations in the economic, political, social, and cultural paradigms.